rebelsky/sams-assorted-musings-reflections/closing-in-on-100.md

   of my funnier essays [17], because it has more endnotes than normal, and because this entry makes it recursive.

-Of course, I'd much prefer that you wrote more than one sentence.
+How should yours be different?
+I'd much prefer that you wrote more than one sentence.
 But even one sentence (including how you'd like me to refer to you) would be great.
+I've used random initials to identify the writers.
+You can ask me to use your name, your initials, the word "anonymous", two question marks, or anything else reasonably appropriate.

 There's only a few days left until essay one hundred.  **Get your comments in now** [18], or you'll have to wait until another hundred essays have passed